 For me, the icing on the cake was being able to add my own touch of a few Lily of the Valley flowers.
 You know I love to add my own personal touch to my pieces and these innocence of these flowers always tug at my heart.

 So what you do you think…would you have grabbed it up if you spied it for sale?
 Either way, little girl sure is enjoying not only working with her mama, but is hoping to bring a smile to your face.

 You can find this cute cradle available in my online shop (SOLD)along with many other of our creations and finds.
 Sign up for my newsletter below to get an instant discount on your first purchase.

-Do pin and share to get others to not only get their kids involved in some DIY fun, but you just never know who needs inspired.
+I invite you to pin and share to encourage others to get their kids involved in some DIY fun.
+You just never know who needs inspired.

 Up next, another wooden related makeover using everyone’s favorite cutting boards.
 What to do with them when they’re worn out…hmmm… See what they became OVER HERE.